Schenck v. United States: Background

 Schenck was the first in a line of Supreme Court cases defining the modern understanding of the First Amendment.
-Supreme Court justice Oliver Wendell Holmes, Jr. wrote the often-cited opinion in the case, because of events that were not publicly known at the time.
-The United States' entry into the First World War had caused deep divisions in society, and was vigorously opposed, especially by those on the left and by those who had ties to Germany.
+Supreme Court Justice Oliver Wendell Holmes Jr. wrote the often-cited opinion.
+The United States' entry into the First World War had caused deep divisions in society and was vigorously opposed, especially by socialists, pacifists, isolationists, and those who had ties to Germany.
 The Wilson administration launched a broad campaign of criminal enforcement that resulted in thousands of prosecutions.
-Many of these were for trivial acts of dissent.
+Many of these were for trivial acts of dissent that today would be protected by the First Amendment.

 In the first case arising from this campaign to come before the Court—Baltzer v.
 United States, 248 U.S. 593 (1918)—South Dakota farmers had signed a petition criticizing their governor's administration of the draft, threatening him with defeat at the polls.
 They were charged with obstructing the recruitment and enlistment service, and convicted.
 When a majority of the Court voted during their conference to affirm the conviction, Holmes quickly drafted and circulated a strongly worded dissenting opinion:Real obstructions of the law, giving real aid and comfort to the enemy, I should have been glad to see punished more summarily and severely than they sometimes were.
 But I think that our intention to put out all our powers in aid of success in war should not hurry us into intolerance of opinions and speech that could not be imagined to do harm, although opposed to our own.
-It is better for those who have unquestioned and almost unlimited power in their hands to err on the side of freedom.Rather than proceed in the face of Holmes's biting dissent, Chief Justice Edward Douglass White set the case aside and word of the situation evidently reached the Administration, because the prosecution was abandoned.
+It is better for those who have unquestioned and almost unlimited power in their hands to err on the side of freedom.Rather than proceed in the face of Holmes's biting dissent, Chief Justice Edward Douglass White set the case aside.
+Word of the situation evidently reached the Administration, because it abandoned the prosecution.
 White then asked Holmes to write the opinion for a unanimous Court in the next case, one in which they could agree, Schenck v.
 United States.
-Holmes wrote that opinion, and wrote again for a unanimous court upholding convictions in two more cases that spring, Frohwerk v.
+Holmes wrote that opinion and wrote again for a unanimous court upholding convictions in two more cases that spring, Frohwerk v.
 United States and Debs v.
-United States, establishing what remains the standard for deciding the constitutionality of criminal convictions based on expressive behavior.
-Holmes disliked legislative-style formulas, and did not repeat the language of "clear and present danger" in any subsequent opinion, however.
-The Schenck opinion alone accordingly is often cited as the source of this legal standard, and some scholars have suggested that Holmes changed his mind and offered a different view in his equally famous dissent in Abrams v.
+United States, establishing the standard for deciding the constitutionality of criminal convictions based on expressive behavior.
+Holmes disliked legislative-style formulas, and he did not repeat the language of "clear and present danger" in any subsequent opinion, however.
+Schenck alone accordingly is often cited as the source of this legal standard, and some scholars have suggested that Holmes changed his mind and offered a different view in his equally famous dissent in Abrams v.
 United States.
 The events leading to the assignment of the Schenck opinion to Holmes were discovered when Holmes's biographer Sheldon Novick unearthed the unpublished Baltzer opinion among Holmes's papers at Harvard Law School.